 How can we develop a Business Continuity Management System?

-As a common framework for action to implement and maintain a Business Continuity Management System, there is ISO 22301, developed and published by the International Organization for Standardization (ISO).
+As a common framework for action to implement and maintain a Business Continuity Management System, there is the ISO 22301standard, developed and published by the International Organization for Standardization (ISO).
+Main steps or phases for implementation:

 - 1. To determine scope: it consists of identifying the organization’s business processes that we want to be considered in the BCMS.